NCI-NAACCR-Zone-Design/Louisiana/README.md

 * *Tooltip i icons* -- Within `src/index.html` you may create tooltip I icons, with HTML such as this: `<i class="fa fa-info-circle" aria-hidden="true" data-tooltip="yourtermhere"></i>` The tooltip HTML for each such tooltip, is provided in `tooltip_contents` Each DIV has a `data-tooltip` attribute corresponding to the `data-tooltip` used in the `<i>` element.

-### Customizing Data Downloads
+### Customizing Data Download ZIP Files

-See `datascripts/make_downloadables.py` and look for `csvHeaderRow()` This determines which fields will be added to the download ZIPs.
-The functions `aggregateIncidenceData()` and `aggregateDemographicData()` are used to make some data corrections and formatting, and in some cases to change the field names.

-The file `datascripts/input/readme.txt` will be included in each of the downloadable ZIP files.
+The downloadable ZIP files are created by the `datascripts/make_downloadables.py` script.

+The functions `aggregateIncidenceData()` and `aggregateDemographicData()` will read the incidence dataset and the demographic dataset, and will perform various massage/correction to the data, and will rename fields for the purpose of putting them in the output files.

+The function `csvHeaderRow()` defines the sequence of fields as they appear in the CSV.
+All fields here must be the fields created in `aggregateIncidenceData()` and `aggregateDemographicData()` However, it is *not required* that every field in `aggregateIncidenceData()` and `aggregateDemographicData()` be used in the final, downloadable CSVs.

+Lastly, note that all ZIP files will include the `datascripts/readme.txt` file.
 This would be suitable as metadata such as a data dictionary, a disclaimer, credits, etc.

-The fields in the CSVs are a composite of demographic fields and incidence fields from `static/data/demographics.csv` and `static/data/cancerincidence.csv`.
+Also important:
+* The website's CSVs and JSON files under `static/data/` are the source for the content of the ZIP files.
+As such, it is recommended that `make_downloadables.py` be run *after* the other scripts which update those website files.

-After running the script to generate new download files, be sure to run `npm run build` to update the web server so your new files will show up.
+* Don't forget to run `npm run build` after running `make_downloadables.py`, so your new files will show up in the website.